-This article is the result of a series of theoretical discussions coming out from my research in the cinema-documentary field.
-These lines are meant to suggest a broader lecture of documentary-making activity.
-Through the relations that the idea of documentary establishes with photography, fiction, identity and performance, I would like to deconstruct its meaning and make it a source of philosophical research, opening discussions about technical matters that lead to new styles and methods of realization.
+This article is the result of a series of theoretical thoughts arisen from my documentary filmmaking.
+This essay intends to propose a transversal reading of such an activity.
+Through the relationships that the concept of documentary establishes with those of photography, fiction, identity, performance, I would try to deconstruct its meaning in order to make it a reservoir of philosophical research, an access point for insights on technical matters.

-The living experience is, since time immemorial, characterized by a metamorphosis of itself under the guise of memory and narration, image and language.
-It is always in search of those unspecified forms where to keep on recreating itself.
-Reality captures concepts in their very instantaneous moment, making them hard to decipher for the inexperienced eye.
-Sometimes it is reality itself that forces the eye to absorb concepts.
-The documentary, or better to say, the extraction of images from the world’s source, is then none other than a matter of perceptive attitude, the incarnation of a life style, a thought that comes to life.
-Thought itself is no doubt a matter of perception, point of view, and our adaptation to the world’s rules may be the origin (renewed day after day) of possible (as well as simultaneous) speculative attitudes towards it.
+Experience, since time immemorial, is crossed by its own metamorphosis in the form of memory and narrative, image and language, always in search for those approximated forms in which it keeps on offering and recreating itself.
+The emergence of reality encases concepts in the very immediacy of facts, making the first ones indecipherable to an untrained eye.
+On certain occasions, it is reality itself that pushes, forces the eye to activate itself as a concept.
+A documentary, or better, the extraction of images from the flowing of the world, is therefore a matter of perceptive attitude, of embodiment of a style of being, as well as of an embodied thought.
+Thought itself is indeed a matter of perception, of points of view, while a perceptive living in the world is maybe the origin (renewed day by day) of a possible (as well as simultaneous) speculative attitude towards it.

-And yet such attitude may harden with the concept’s disposition to abstract from the world and observe it from above, breaking free from the burden of becoming and deceiving itself to be able to dominate it.
-That is what usually happens in TV documentaries, where the linguistic schedule of the plot is often rigid and aimed to cage reality, as shown by the film-like style of these kind of works.
-It seems text precedes image and concept dominates that very reality the camera tries to shape, rather than flowing with it.
-But images claim their independence from language and our relation with them is always fluid, clear and constant rather that discrete, formal and discontinuous.
+And yet, such attitude may often harden in a concept’s tendency to abstracting from the world, in order to watch it from above, breaking free from the burden of becoming, and deluding itself that it can dominate it.
+This is what usually happens in TV documentaries, where the writing of the plot is often rigid, and aimed to enclose reality, as often shown by the film style of these works.
+Writing precedes image, concept rules over the very reality that the camera tries to shape, rather than restraining itself to flow along it.
+Yet, images claim their own autonomy from language, and our relationship with them is fluid and constant, rather than discrete and discontinuous.

-The un-documentary is meant to suggest using the eye of the camera on reality with no desire of possessing it: the un-documentary topic is always late in relation to its variation, and it is continuously lost and found, it undergoes many metamorphosis.
-To narrate an experience always means to recreate it, and never to document it.
-Mimesis is denied since the very anti-intuitive core of the (un)documentary image, which always requires a perspective, an oriented part.
-The un-documentary is never a spatial-temporal copy of the state of things it refers to, but rather the discovery of a spatial-temporal dimension, parallel and alternative to the real one.
+An un-documentary means to be the technique of pointing the camera on reality with no desire to possess it.
+The topic of an un-documentary is always delayed in relation to its variations, it is continuously lost and found, metamorphosized during its realization.
+Telling an experience always means recreating it, never recording it.
+Mimesis is denied as far as in the very anti-intuitive core of an (un)documentary image which always requires a perspective, and is always an oriented snippet.
+An un-documentary is never a spatial-temporal copy of the state of things it refers to, rather the invention of a spatial-temporal dimension, parallel and alternative to the real one.

-The shot image, seen as practice and instrument of reperception of the surrounding world, has the chance to interact with concepts in a more flexible way than the rigorous and punctual thought can afford to do.
-The ideas contained in it risk to act as particles of a solid body.
-They seem rigid, almost still, instead of being nearer to the point they really are at the moment of their appearance, as if they were in a state of never-ending boiling and ferment.
-They are like organic ideas inserted in the pinball machine of the state of things, never neutral nor decipherable, just because of this infinite genesis of rules-concepts they create.
+A filmed image, seen as both practice and instrument of a re-perception of the world around, has the chance to interact with concepts in a more flexible way than a rigorous and punctual thought could ever afford to do.
+Ideas contained in it risk to act as particles of a solid-state body, rigid, almost still, rather than being closer to their true state at the moment of their appearance, as in a state of perpetual boiling and fermentation, as organic ideas, fed in a ‘pinball machine’ of states of things, never neither neutral nor decipherable, on the mere basis of the infinite genesis of percepts-concepts into which they result.

-The un-documentary’s goal is therefore to create simultaneity between perception, expression and representation.
-It aims to reduce the gap between thoughts and actions, conceiving the tale through a series of images as a starting point for the development of concepts.
-The un-documentary shows that state of things are only thinkable from their simultaneous vision-representation-recreation: perception is already an expression of its own, language ready to born, sensitive idea.
-There is no extrinsic relation between idea and expression, but instead mutual involvement.
-Such is the simultaneity the un-documentary is working on.
+An un-documentary, therefore, tries to consider the simultaneity between perception, expression and representation.
+It aims to reduce the gap between thoughts and facts, wishes to think a tale through a series of images as a starting point for the development of concepts.
+An un-documentary shows that states of things are only thinkable from their simultaneous vision-representation-recreation: perception is already an expression, language in its nascent state, sensory idea, for there’s no extrinsic relation between idea and expression, but instead a mutual involvement.
+Such is the simultaneity around which an un-documentary tries to work on.

-The un-documentary tends to seize the instant and reach a performative gesture, but is not capable of filling the overwhelming and asymptotic gap.
-It lives through an extended present where the immediacy of gesture becomes simultaneity of action and thought.
+The realization of an un-documentary pursues the living moment, thus a performative gestuality, and yet, an unbridgeable and asymptotic delay.
+It shifts through an extended present where the immediacy of gesture becomes simultaneity of action and thought.

-Sequentiality and simultaneity live together, like in memory and imagination, starting from an idea of representation seen as survival of conscience, immediately exposed to itself and the world.
-Representation is considered as mnemonic and retro-projective placement, as well as myth of identity sharing, always late in relation to the stories to be told.
-In the un-documentary, pre-production is only present in the contemporaneity of the subjects involved (filmmaker, technicians, actors-narrators).
-There is no screenwriting, but a simple principle of action-reaction to the surrounding world, linked to an unwilling impulse of selection that gazes upon something, bringing its research into focus.
+Sequentiality and simultaneity live together, nevertheless memory and imaginary mirror an idea of representation as the survival principle of conscience, as a mnemonic and (retro)projective repositioning, as a mythological mode of identity sharing, ever delayed in relation to the stories it wishes to tell.
+In an un-documentary, pre-production is only present in the contemporaneity of the subjects involved (filmmaker, technicians, actors-narrators).
+There is no screenwriting, but a simple principle of action-reaction to the world around, connected to an involuntary impulse of selection that gazes upon something, bringing its research into focus.

-Such focus is not to be intended as a goal to reach, but rather as a research path of focus itself, like the almost present image of the relations occurring in the state of things that must be revealed.
-Even off-screen and the number of actions and reactions preceding and accompanying the shooting moment are part of it.
-The negative that can’t be seen but is surely there, in the position of the camera, in the way the cameraman holds it, in the characters’ reactions before it.
-I like using the idea of tuning when I’m talking about the interaction between subject (object)-camera-subject (object), just to underline the relational aspect and the time of tuning, always in the becoming of the moving image and instead frozen in the photographic one.
-(See the extreme tuning video in Iran’s Neda http://www.digicult.it/digimag/article.asp?id=2122).
+Such focus is certainly not to be intended as a goal to reach, but rather as a research path of focus itself, as the almost-present image of the relations occurring in the state of things that the filmmaker tries to tell.
+Parts of it are the off-stage commentary and the whole actions and reactions preceding and accompanying the shooting moment, the negative that can’t be seen but it’s there, in the position of the camera, in the way the cameraman holds it, in the characters’ reactions in front of it.
+I use the concept of tuning whenever I talk about the interaction between (su)object-camera-(su)object, just to highlight the relational aspect, ever in the becoming of the moving image, while frozen, instead, in a photographic one.

-The un-documentary is the filmmaker’s impossible transformation of the stories he narrates, the desire to let them flow through his body rather than controlling and shaping them.
-There is neither salvation for the stories’ characters, nor immortality for the storyteller.
-And least of all there is any attempt to explain, form, colonize or improve reality.
-On the contrary, one could witness the author’s regression and loss of identity, his will to be transparent while becoming the very stories he wishes to tell.
+An un-documentary is the filmmaker’s own impossible transformation in the stories he tells, the desire to let them possess him, rather than the opposite impulse to control and shape them.
+There is neither salvation for those who are told, nor immortality for those who tell, let alone the attempt to explain, teach, colonize or improve the reality being told.
+On the contrary, in the received story lies the author’s regression and loss of identity, his attempt to become transparent through the attempt to become the very stories he tries to tell.

-The un-documentary world is never located before the camera.
+The un-documentary world is never located in front of the camera.
 It is always off-screen, unseen and unheard.
-It is the performative act of a pragmatic epistemology where subject and object fade, with the camera becoming the means of this transformation.
-The un-documentary is the unwilling reflex, an escape from a conscious analysis of the shooting act.
-It is the filmmaker in ambush, waiting for the transformation to happen in order to unveil it.
+It is the performative act of a pragmatic epistemology where subject and object fade, while the camera becomes the medium in this transformation, in this decentralization.
+An un-documentary is an involuntary reflex, an escape from the conscious analysis of filming.
+It is the filmmaker lurking, his waiting for the lycanthropic transformation to happen, and the telling of it.